 Are there any other precautions or warnings for this medication?

 Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
 These factors may affect how you should use this medication.

 Birth control: Miconazole topical reduces the effectiveness of latex condoms and diaphragms.
 Use alternative forms of birth control while using this medication.

 For external use only: Miconazole topical is for external use only and should not be taken by mouth.

 Nail infection: Miconazole topical is not to be used for infection of the nails.
 Contact your doctor if you have a fungal nail infection.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while using this medication, contact your doctor immediately.

 Breast-feeding: It is not known if miconazole topical passes into breast milk.
-If you are a breast-feeding mother, do not use miconazole topical unless recommended by your doctor.
+If you are breast-feeding, do not use miconazole topical unless recommended by your doctor.